Factor X deficiency: Treatment

 Treatment of FX deficiency in amyloidosis may be more complex and involve surgery (splenectomy) and chemotherapy.

 History

 The condition was described independently in the 1950s.
-Telfer and coworkers described a female patient named Prower in 1956 and Hougie and coworker described a male patient named Stuart in 1957.
+Telfer and coworkers described a female patient named Prower in 1956, and Hougie and coworkers described a male patient named Stuart in 1957.
 When experiments showed that serum from these two patients lacked the same factor, these two patients were the first people identified with FX deficiency and the factor was called Stuart-Prower factor, later factor X.